pocl/pocl/doc/sphinx/source/sycl_with_pocl_arm.rst

 Installation of vanilla LLVM
 ----------------------------

 We will install LLVM 16 (vanilla version, not Intel's).
-This is the LLVM that POCL will use, and is needed to compile POCL.
+This is the LLVM that PoCL will use, and is needed to compile PoCL.
 Notice that we want a static LLVM.

 1. Download and uncompress `LLVM tar file <https://github.com/llvm/llvm-project/releases/download/llvmorg-16.0.0/llvm-16.0.0.src.tar.xz>`__.